scrapy-plugins/scrapy-zyte-api/docs/usage/request-mode.rst

 Request mode
 ============

-Zyte API supports 2 different APIs to send requests, and HTTP API and a :ref:`proxy mode <zapi-proxy>`.
+Zyte API supports 2 different APIs to send requests, an HTTP API and a :ref:`proxy mode <zapi-proxy>`.

 While the HTTP API is more powerful, proxy mode offers lower latency and lower